Seduced and Abandoned (2013 film)

-Seduced and Abandoned is a 2013 documentary film directed by James Toback.
+Seduced and Abandoned is a 2013 American documentary film directed by James Toback.
 The film details the journey of Toback and actor Alec Baldwin, as they try to sell a film concept at the Cannes Film Festival in 2012.
 Taking part in several pitch sessions with producers as well as interviews with directors and actors, the duo explore the film production aspect of film financing.
 The film premiered at the festival a year later on May 20, 2013.